Scaffolding Dexterous Manipulation with Vision-Language Models: Conclusion

 \subsubsection{Acknowledgments}

 We would like to thank Marcel Torne Villasevil, Michelle Pan, Shuang Li, Max Du, Amber Xie, Suvir Mirchandani, and Priya Sundaresan for their important feedback on the paper draft.
 This work is supported by the National Science Foundation under Grant Numbers 2342246, 2006388, 2132847 and 2218760, and by the Natural Sciences and Engineering Research Council of Canada (NSERC) under Award Number 526541680.
-This work is additionally funded by the German Research Foundation (DFG, German Research Foundation) - SFB-1574 - 471687386, and from the pilot program Core Informatics of the Helmholtz Association (HGF).
+This work is additionally funded by the German Research Foundation (DFG, German Research Foundation) - SFB-1574 - 471687386, from the pilot program Core Informatics of the Helmholtz Association (HGF), and supported by the European Research Council (ERC) under the European Union’s Horizon Europe programme through the project SMARTI³ (Grant Agreement No. 101171393).